openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

     </div>
     <div correct>
       <div>The Leader must grant a Router ID to the REED.</div>
       <div>Correct.
-Withput a Router ID, the REED remains a Child device.</div>
+Without a Router ID, the REED remains a Child device.</div>
     </div>
     <div>
       <div>The REED must send an MLE Link Request.</div>